4 MAY – 8 JULY 2018

 Curated by Ben Roberts

-During Material Environments, The Tetley will become a site not just for the display of artwork but of live production, experiment, making and participation.
-Five artists have been invited to work across the gallery’s spaces, to experiment with ideas of physical and psychological transformation.
-The resulting works, which engage with subjects ranging from social media, botany and chemical science to architecture and music, will grow and evolve over the course of the exhibition, operating as installations, workshops or laboratories.
-Taking as its starting point an interest in the process of artistic research and production, Material Environments makes this process visible for the audience to see, experience and be involved in.
+During Material Environments, The Tetley became a site not just for the display of artwork but of live production, experiment, making and participation.
+Five artists were invited to work across the gallery’s spaces, to experiment with ideas of physical and psychological transformation.
+The resulting works, engaged with subjects ranging from social media, botany and chemical science to architecture and music, grew and evolved over the course of the exhibition; operating as installations, workshops or laboratories.
+Taking as its starting point an interest in the process of artistic research and production, Material Environments made this process visible for the audience to see, experience and be involved in.

 Phoebe Cummings makes baroque ceramic sculptures, combining impossible assemblages of plants, fauna and with lush, imagined landscapes.
-A huge new immersive environment in the Leeds Beckett Atrium will house her delicate sculptures made from unfired clay.
+A huge new, captivating environment in the Leeds Beckett Atrium housed her delicate sculptures made from unfired clay.

 Keith Harrison employs complex scientific and engineering processes, testing the material properties of clay, sound and electricity.
 Recent projects have seen him firing clay with electrical currents and flying a car through a forest.
-At The Tetley, Harrison will develop a new work spanning two interior spaces, which responds to the industrial heritage of the building, once the headquarters of Tetley’s brewery.
+At The Tetley, Harrison developed a new work spanning two interior spaces, which responded to the industrial heritage of the building, once the headquarters of Tetley’s brewery.

-Serena Korda continues her research into the relationship between acoustics, emotional states, the paranormal and the extraterrestrial through a new series of soundworks recorded in Todmorden, a town with a rich history of unexplained events.
-She will also create a ‘glass harp’, an instrument once associated with causing madness and hysteria for its players and listeners, which will form the centerpiece of a new performance work.
+Serena Korda continued her research into the relationship between acoustics, emotional states, the paranormal and the extraterrestrial through a new series of soundworks recorded in Todmorden, a town with a rich history of unexplained events.
+She also created a ‘glass harp’, an instrument once associated with causing madness and hysteria for its players and listeners, which formed the centerpiece of a new performance work.

-Harold Offeh will create a live archive entitled The Real Thing: Towards an Authentic Live Archive.
-Concerned with ideas of reality, realness and authenticity, concepts which have taken on new meanings in our increasingly mediated lives, Offeh’s evolving installation will bring together artefacts, images, actions, performances and workshops.
+Harold Offeh created a live archive entitled The Real Thing: Towards an Authentic Live Archive.
+Concerned with ideas of reality, realness and authenticity, concepts which have taken on new meanings in our increasingly mediated lives, Offeh’s evolving installation brought together artefacts, images, actions, performances and workshops.

 “Material Environments is not your usual gallery exhibition.”
 Sara Jaspan, Exhibitions Editor Creative Tourist.
 Read the full article here.